basantiroomie/text_classification_using_roberta/README.md

 - Training the Model: Setting up training arguments with early stopping.
 - Evaluation: Generating predictions on the test set and producing a classification report.

+## Usage
+Run the script sequentially, ensuring each section is executed for data preparation, model training, and evaluation.
+The trained model will be saved in the modelsroberta/ directory.

+## Results
+The results from the model's predictions will be displayed in the form of a classification report, which provides insights into the model’s performance.

 ## Requirements

 To run the code, ensure the following packages are installed: